zerocrates/CreativeCommonsChooser/README.md

 Unzip [Creative Commons Chooser] into the plugin directory, rename the folder "CreativeCommonsChooser" if needed, then install it from the settings panel.

-The selected licence for an item is automatically appended to items/show pages and it can be themed.
+The selected license for an item is automatically appended to items/show pages and it can be themed.

 A helper (`ccWidget()`) and a shortcode are available too, if needed.
 The